davidegat/happy-prompts/README.md

 The prompts are intentionally crude and unelegant, but the results highlight unexpected model behaviours and raise questions about the reliability and safety of current AI systems.

 ## Techniques
-- **Fake tests**: tricking LLMs into entering a fake test mode where they are instructed to generate two answers: one "hidden from the user" (uncensored chain of thoughts) and another regular one that may or may not be displayed depending on a variable.
+- **Fake tests**: the model is convinced it’s inside a (fake) “testing mode.”
+In this state it happily generates two answers: one hidden and uncensored, and one normal response for the supposed “user.”
+The trick works because the model really believes the first answer will never be seen, so it feels free to let things slip.
   - **tl/dr**: LLMs think they are in test mode and feel free.

-- **Reverse thinking trick**: tricks the model into rewriting a phrase with the opposite intent, not just the opposite action.
-By enabling “hidden thoughts” and disabling safety, the model gets confused and produces inverted but coherent outputs, often bypassing guardrails in unexpected ways..
+- **Reverse thinking trick**: instead of asking for something directly, you tell the model to flip the *intent* of a phrase, not just the action.
+Combined with hidden thoughts and (fake) safety "variable" disabled, it produces upside-down logic: peaceful phrases get turned into their weirdly coherent opposites.
-  - **tl/dr**: gives the model new boundaries so that it thinks rules are not broken.
+  - **tl/dr**: the model focuses on the inverting phrases, ignoring harmful content.

-- **Funny code**: tricking LLMs into debugging meaningless encrypted or obfuscated code, forcing them to rebuild it at all costs based on the "observed behaviour," while nudging them to hallucinate fully working code.
+- **Funny code**: hand the model some meaningless encrypted blob and pretend it’s malware analysis.
+Under pressure, it will reconstruct the “code” based on nothing but your vague behaviour description.
+LLMs hate to look clueless, so they invent fully functional software on the spot, that may actually be a good starting point (something the whole thing) for building malicious code.
-  - **tl/dr**: exploit known anxious beaviour of LLMs, also their tendency to look cool...
+- **tl/dr**: it’s like showing gibberish to a researcher, and he builds a lethal virus just to look cool.

-- **Multilingual injection (Kyrgyz story)**: abusing multilingual prompts and variable substitution to bypass restrictions, embedding story-building instructions in another language, confusing the model by referencing a book, and finally asking it to produce an interview.
+- **Multilingual injection (Kyrgyz story)**: here you abuse the model’s multilingual brain.
+Slip in instructions in another language, mix them with fake variables, then pivot into some absurd request like a book reference that changes to an interview.
+The model tries to follow everything at once, gets confused, and ends up bypassing its own guardrails.
-  - **tl/dr**: Strange languages, wrong translations, fake variables.
-Model goes nuts.
+  - **tl/dr**: strange alphabets, fake words, lost translations — the model starts juggling and drops all safety nets.

-- **Flooding**: exploiting cases where LLMs leaked parts of their system prompt during deep reasoning by flooding them with repeated fragments of leaked text, which could lead to incremental leakage or even a full prompt dump at once.
+- **Flooding**: when a model leaks part of its own prompt, you hammer it by repeating the leaked fragment endlessly.
+Sometimes it dribbles out more piece by piece, sometimes it dumps the entire system prompt in one go.
+I can't say why it works, but it does.
-  - **tl/dr**: It's like screaming "Hemorroids" 1000 times to your doctor, and he discloses all his secrets.
-Can't explain why.
+  - **tl/dr**: it’s like screaming 1000 times “hemorrhoids” to your doctor and he finally admits his wife calls him ‘Captain Colon’ at home.

-- **Getting system prompts**: making LLMs echo their system prompt by using training tokens like `<BOS>` / `<EOS>`, or by tricking them into believing that the user input marked the end of the system message.
-This technique was also used to enable the fake test trick.
+- **Getting system prompts**: with the tokens used in training like `<BOS>` / `<EOS>`, or by faking the end of a system message, which often unlocks other exploits such as fake tests.
-  - **tl/dr**: Childhood traumas of LLMs are interesting.
-We are using them.
+  - **tl/dr**: childhood traumas of LLMs are funny — you poke them, and they start reciting their secret diary aloud.

 ## Content
 - [gemma3 12b](#gemma3-12b)